jasonaaronwilson/c-armyknife-lib/src-doc/test.md

 A set of macros and inline functions to help write tests for the armyknife library (or your own tests).

-## @function test_fail_and_exit

-Set a break-point here to debug a test but normally you will use the macro `test_fail` since it is much more convenient.

 ## @macro test_fail

 Immediately fail a test after printing a message (supplied the same